 We tailor the terms of our debt investments to the facts and circumstances of the transaction and prospective portfolio company, negotiating a structure that seeks to protect our rights and manage our risk while creating incentives for the portfolio company to achieve its business plan.
 A substantial source of return is monthly cash interest that we collect on our debt investments.
-As of March 31, 2010, we directly originated 100% of our loans.
+As of December 31, 2010, we directly originated 100% of our loans, although we may not directly originate 100% of our investments in the future.
 We are currently focusing our new origination efforts on first lien loans.
+We believe that the risk-adjusted returns from these loans are superior to second lien investments and offer superior credit quality.
 However, we may choose to originate second lien and unsecured loans in the future.

-- First Lien Loans.
+• First Lien Loans.
 Our first lien loans generally have terms of four to six years, provide for a variable or fixed interest rate, contain prepayment penalties and are secured by a first priority security interest in all existing and future assets of the borrower.
-Our first lien loans may take many forms, including revolving lines of credit, term loans and acquisition lines of credit. - Second Lien Loans.
-Our second lien loans generally have terms of five to six years, primarily provide for a fixed interest rate, contain prepayment penalties and are secured by a second priority security interest in all existing and future assets of the borrower.
-Our second lien loans often include PIK interest, which represents contractual interest accrued and added to the principal that generally becomes due at maturity.
-As of March 31, 2010, all second lien loans had intercreditor agreements requiring a standstill period of no more than 180 days. - Unsecured Loans.
-Although we currently do not have any investments in unsecured loans, we may in the future.
-We would expect any unsecured investments generally to have terms of five to six years and provide for a fixed interest rate.
-We may make unsecured investments on a stand-alone basis, or in conjunction with a senior secured loan, a junior secured loan or a "one-stop" financing.
+Our first lien loans may take many forms, including revolving lines of credit, term loans and acquisition lines of credit.

+- Second Lien Loans.
+Our second lien loans generally have terms of four to six years, primarily provide for a fixed interest rate, contain prepayment penalties and are secured by a second priority security interest in all existing and future assets of the borrower.
+Our second lien loans often include payment-in-kind, or PIK, interest, which represents contractual interest accrued and added to the principal that generally becomes due at maturity.
+As of December 31, 2010, all of our second lien loans had intercreditor agreements requiring a standstill period of no more than 180 days.
+During the standstill period, we are generally restricted from exercising remedies against the borrower or the collateral in order to provide the first lien lenders time to cure any breaches or defaults by the borrower. - Unsecured Loans.
+Our unsecured investments generally have terms of five to six years and provide for a fixed interest rate.
+We may make unsecured investments on a stand-alone basis, or in connection with a senior secured loan, a junior secured loan or a "one-stop" financing.
 Our unsecured investments may include payment-in-kind, or PIK, interest, which represents contractual interest accrued and added to the principal that generally becomes due at maturity, and an equity component, such as warrants to purchase common stock in the portfolio company.